Roman–Aequian wars: Ongoing hostilities from 485 BC

 In 471 BC the Aequi again invaded, as did the Volsci.
 The consul Titus Quinctius Capitolinus Barbatus was given command of the Roman forces against the Aequi.
 He successfully ravaged the enemy territory.
 In contrast to his colleague Claudius who had offended the plebeians and therefore lost the discipline of his troops, Quinctius suffered no military ill-discipline.
 Indeed his troops returned to Rome with praises for Quinctius, calling him their 'parent'.

 In the following year the Roman consul Lucius Valerius Potitus again led Roman troops into Aequian territory.
 He unsuccessfully attempted to assault the Aequian army camp, and instead ravaged the Aequian territory.

 Three years later in 467 BC, the Roman consul Quintus Fabius Vibulanus was sent into the Aequian territory with a Roman army.
 The Aequi sued for peace, and peace was agreed.
 However the Aequi broke the peace shortly after by a raid into Latin territory.
-In 466 BC the consul Quintus Servilius Priscus Structus led a Roman army into the Aequian territory to continue the war.
+In 466 BC the consul Quintus Servilius Priscus Structus led a Roman army into Aequian territory to continue the war.
 However an illness through the Roman camp prevented any military engagement.

 In 465 BC Quintus Fabius Vibulanus, Roman consul for the second time, was given a special command against the Aequi.
 He sought to persuade the Aequi to make peace, however the Aequi rejected that offer, and marched to Algidum.
 The Romans were so offended by the Aequian behaviour that the second consul, Titus Quinctius Capitolinus Barbatus, was sent with another Roman army against the Aequi.
 A battle was fought and the Romans were successful, following which the Aequi retreated to their own territory.

 However the Aequi immediately returned to Latium and began pillaging the countryside.
 News of this fresh attack, at a time when both consuls were still absent from the city, caused panic in Rome.
 The consul Quinctius returned to the city, and to calm the populace he declared the justitium and appointed Quintus Servilius Priscus Structus as praefectus urbi during the consuls' absence.
 Quinctius and his army then left Rome again, but were unable to locate the enemy to engage in battle.
 He returned to Rome four days later and declared the justitium concluded.
-Meanwhile the other consul Fabius successfully ambushed the Aequi and routed them, recovering all the bounty that had been taken from the Latin territory.
+Meanwhile the other consul Fabius successfully ambushed the Aequi and routed them, recovering all the bounty that had been taken from Latin territory.
 He then pursued the Aequi into their own territory and ravaged their lands, later returning to Rome with much bounty and glory.